rizfn/Self-Organized-Soil/src/single_species_RW/readme.md

 * select all empty sites, and fill each one with a probability $s$
 * select all bacteria sites, and kill each one with a probability $d$
+* Perform one 'move' for every bacteria in the system.
+A move consists of:
   * select a bacteria, and select an adjacent location
   * if the adjacent location is another bacteria, do nothing
   * if the adjacent location is space, move the bacteria
   * if the adjacent location is soil, move the bacteria
   * if the soil had at least one vacant neighbour before the move, attempt to reproduce into that neighbour with probability $r$